Pikciochain/SmartContract/README.md

 ### Prerequisites

 This project is built upon **Python 3**.
-There is no other prerequisite of third-party required.
+There is no other prerequisite or third-party required.

 ### Installing